uservipin/github_code_push_cheat_sheet/README.md

-commands to  push code on github
+Commands to  push code on github